 In 1767, he sold Bachelor’s Hall, and with the assistance of his wife's inherited land holdings, bought Good Hope, Lansquinet, and Wale.
 By the end of the eighteenth century, he owned most of the estates in the area.
 His purchase of Good Hope's 1,000 acres allowed him to harness the power of the Martha Brae River to run the sugar mills.
 He was an early investor in Falmouth, where he owned one of its principal wharves, offices and a town house.

 John and Elizabeth had five children who survived into adulthood, but she died in 1780 after 15 years of marriage.
 Two years later, one of his slaves, Hannah Phillips, bore him a daughter out of wedlock; Mary Hyde Tharp, who became a favorite child and was granted a sum of £2,000 and an annuity at his death, see his will.

 By the late 1780s, Tharp was spending much of his time in England.
 In London, he first rented "Home House" at 20 Portman Square, from the Jamaican-born Elizabeth Countess of Home.
 He eventually bought 41 Portland Place, and in 1791, bought Chippenham Park in Cambridgeshire, a substantial country estate.
 He had big dreams for the property and had plans drawn for a grand house, that was never built.
 He enlarged the estate by 30 acres and partly rebuilt the enclosing wall.
 [JGH: The picture that follow shows of a part of the wall and entrance gateway on the approach road from Newmarket.
 It was taken in 2019 by JGH while doing research on the family in Chippenham].
 Being passionate about trees, he planted thousands of trees on the estate and stocked it with deer for hunting.

-There are are four family gravestones at St Margaret's Church in Chippenham and two plaques inside the Anglican chapel.
+There are four family gravestones at St Margaret's Church in Chippenham and two plaques inside the Anglican chapel.
 A painting of John Tharp, "A hugely successful sugar baron", in the Chippenham Park estate house, continues to be a reminder of the legacy in Britain of Jamaica's slavery and sugar.